joshbegley/nyt-latest/previous.md

 `President Trump will have to decide whether America intends to take a leading role in confronting one of the biggest humanitarian catastrophes of the 21st century.`\
 https://nytimes.com/2025/07/28/us/politics/trump-starvation-gaza-america-first.html

-**4 Children Injured After Barge Strikes Sailboat off Miami Beach**\
+**2 Die After Barge Hits Sailboat Off Miami Beach, Throwing Children Overboard**\
-`Three of the children were in critical condition.
-The sailboat was struck near Hibiscus Island in Biscayne Bay, the authorities said.`\
+`The sailboat was struck near Hibiscus Island in Biscayne Bay, the authorities said.`\
 https://nytimes.com/2025/07/28/us/sailboat-sinks-biscayne-bay-miami-rescue.html

 **A Healthy Lifestyle Can Help Your Brain, Large Study Finds**\